Challenging a benefit or tax credit decision - asking for a mandatory reconsideration

 The government has said that, in a straightforward case where no additional information is needed, it should take around 14 days.
 But it could take longer than this.

-If you think that the delay is unreasonable in your case, you could try making a complaint.
+If you think that the delay is unreasonable in your case, you could try to make a complaint.

 What happens when the decision has been reconsidered